Everything You Need To Know About Naxos Island, Greece

 When should I visit Naxos?

 You can go at any time of year, especially since the weather is rarely cold.
-However, the summer season between the beginning of May and the end of October will give you the best of the sunshine and less rain.
-If you want to avoid crowds, keep away from July and August.
+However, the summer season between the beginning of May and the end of October will give you the best sunshine and less rain.
+If you want to avoid crowds, avoid July and August.

 We hope our Naxos guide has helped you decide what to see and do on the Island of Naxos, Greece.